-ALL CHILDREN: ABCD Head Start & Children's Services staff and any consultant, contractor, or volunteer working in a Head Start or Early Head Start program will implement positive strategies to support children's well-being and prevent and address challenging behavior.
+ALL CHILDREN: ABCD Head Start & Children's Services staff and any person working with Head Start or Early Head Start children will use positive methods of child guidance and will not engage in corporal punishment, emotional or physical abuse, coercion, or humiliation, In addition, they will not use methods of discipline that involve isolation, the use of food as punishment or reward, or the denial of basic needs.
 Staff and any person working with children will accept, respect, and promote the unique identity of each child and family and will not stereotype on any basis, including gender, race, ethnicity, culture, religion, disability, sexual orientation, or family composition.
-Anyone engaging with children will do so by speaking in a calm and respectful manner, learning each child's temperament, and helping each child and family feel welcomed and part of the group.
-No staff, consultant, contractor, or volunteer will engage in corporal punishment, emotional or physical abuse or humiliation, or threaten to do so.
-In addition, they will not employ methods of discipline that involve isolation, coercion, the use of food as punishment or reward, the use of physical activity/outdoor time as a punishment or reward, or the denial of basic needs.
+Anyone engaging with children will do so by speaking in a calm and respectful manner, learning each child's temperament, and helping each child and family feel welcomed and part of the program.